NovaLogics/git-safe/README.md

-# 11. User Protection
+## 11. User Protection

-- **No harmful activities.**
+### 11.1 ‣ No harmful activities
   You should not do anything that can seriously hurt other users.
-  - *Good Example:* Treating others with respect and kindness.
+  - ✓ `Best Practice :` Treating others with respect and kindness.

-  - *Bad Example:* Bullying or harassing other users.
+ - ✗ `Worst Practice:` Bullying or harassing other users.

 <br>

-- **GitHub's priority is user safety.**
+### 11.2 ‣ GitHub's priority is user safety
-  We will always interpret our rules and solve problems in a way that protects all users.
+  GitHub will always interpret their rules and solve problems in a way that protects all users.
-  - *Good Example:* Making decisions that support a safe environment for everyone.
+  - ✓ `Best Practice :` Making decisions that support a safe environment for everyone.

-  - *Bad Example:* Ignoring harmful actions that affect others.
+ - ✗ `Worst Practice:` Ignoring harmful actions that affect others.

 <br>

-- **What happens if you break the rules?**
+### 11.3 ‣ What happens if you break the rules?
   GitHub has the right to take action if you violate these rules.
 This can include:
   - Suspending your account.
   - Ending your account.
   - Removing harmful content.
-  - *Good Example:* Taking responsibility for your actions to avoid penalties.
+  - ✓ `Best Practice :` Taking responsibility for your actions to avoid penalties.

-  - *Bad Example:* Continuing to break the rules and facing consequences.
+ - ✗ `Worst Practice:` Continuing to break the rules and facing consequences.

 <br>

-- **Community support.**
+### 11.4 ‣ Community support
-  If something or someone bothers you, check our Community Guidelines for steps you can take.
+  If something or someone bothers you, check GitHub Community Guidelines for steps you can take.
-  - *Good Example:* Reporting issues to keep the community safe.
+  - ✓ `Best Practice :` Reporting issues to keep the community safe.

-  - *Bad Example:* Ignoring harmful behavior.
+ - ✗ `Worst Practice:` Ignoring harmful behavior.

 <br>

-- **Getting your account back.**
+### 11.5 ‣ Getting your account back
-  If your account or content has been disabled and you want it back, visit our Appeal and Reinstatement page to learn how to request it.
+  If your account or content has been disabled and you want it back, visit GitHub Appeal and Reinstatement page to learn how to request it.
-  - *Good Example:* Following the correct process to appeal a decision.
+  - ✓ `Best Practice :` Following the correct process to appeal a decision.

-  - *Bad Example:* Trying to bypass the rules to restore your account.
+ - ✗ `Worst Practice:`  Trying to bypass the rules to restore your account.

 <br>